 "First of all the whole structure of the discourse of promise demands a literal interpretation of the words: "eat the flesh of the Son of man, and drink his blood"...it can be none other than His true Flesh and Blood, to be really eaten and drunk in Holy Communion.
 This is why Christ was so ready to use the realistic expression "to chew" (John 6:54, 56, 58: trogein) when speaking of this, His Bread of Life, in addition to the phrase, "to eat" (John 6:51, 53: phagein)...The impossibility of a figurative interpretation is brought home more forcibly by an analysis of the following text: "Except you eat the flesh of the Son of man, and drink his blood, you shall not have life in you.
 He that eateth my flesh and drinketh my blood, hath everlasting life: and I will raise him up in the last day.
 For my flesh is meat indeed: and my blood is drink indeed" (John 6:54-56)...Consequently, eating and drinking are to be understood of the actual partaking of Christ in person, hence literally."

 Nonetheless, the author of Wisdom utterly shuns this kind of consumption (eating human flesh and drinking human blood) as a heinous crime against God and humanity.
 He spoke in the context of the ancient pagan world.
-Of course, God the Father does not want us eating the flesh of other human beings.
-That would include God the Son.
-The truths that Jesus communicated in the Bread of Life discourse and Last Supper are to be understood figuratively.
+He would have known the Law which condemned the consumption of "any" and "all" blood (Leviticus 17:10-14).
+Of course, God the Father does not want us eating the flesh of other human beings or even that of Jesus Christ.
+The truths that Jesus communicated during the Bread of Life discourse and Last Supper are to be understood figuratively.